-If you plan to be in a clinical research study, you or your care manager should contact Member Services.
+If you plan to be in a clinical research study, you or your care manager should contact Member Services to let us know you will be in a clinical trial.

 When you are in a clinical research study, who pays for what?